MimiOnuoha/Thesis2020/README.md

 **Assignment:**

 - **Model/Prototype/whatever it is**: Come to class next week with the result of the prompt that I emailed you about last week.
 This should take the form of a model, prototype, intervention, exercise, etc. If you didn't get a direct prompt from me, then come with some kind of model, sample, prototype: a quick intervention that is tangible, and that gets you into production mode.
+Post something in the thesis journal about this, either documentation or the link to the product.

-Our goal is for you to feel good about your idea and direction after this week so this is important to have.
-Please also post about it on the thesis blog.
+  - Our goal is for you to feel good about your idea and direction after this week so this is important to have!

 - If you feel ready, **you may want to start fleshing out the questions for the thesis proposal**.
 Check the supporting documents folder to see hem.